 The Vegamatrix nutrient line consists of Grow, Bloom, Boost, Prime Zyme, Hard-n-Quick, FTB, Amp-it, and Big-n-sticky.
 Multiple Cannabis Cup winners have used the Vegamatrix line.
-There’s a lot more bottles to consider with this line, but it’s the only veganic nutrient for coco coir that we’re aware of so if you feel you need to ditch the chemical nutes to get the best tasting weed then go for it.
+There’s a lot more bottles to consider with this line, but it’s the only veganic nutrient for coco coir that we’re aware of so if you feel you need to ditch the chemical nutes to get what they claim produces the best tasting weed then go for it.

 Make sure to mind your calcium and magnesium, as with any coco nutrient you’ll likely run into issues if you don’t use a cal-mag supplement.

 Botanicare Pure Blend Pro Grow and Pure Blend Pro Bloom are used for veg and flowering, respectively.
 Many growers are familiar with other Botanicare products such as Cal-Mag Plus and Silica, both of which we’ve had success with over the years.

 The Botanicare Pro Grow and Pro Bloom line is made for hydroponic systems, soil, and coco according to the label.
 It can be bought in a combo pack as well.
 Having never used it, we can’t say if its one of the best nutrients for growing weed in coco coir.